Housing

 Entertainment: Stereos, computers, TV’s, VCR’s, and DVD players are allowed.
 “R” rated movies/DVD’s and music that is not conducive to a Christian environment are prohibited.

 Yes!
 All rooms are equipped with one network plug per student.
 This can be used for a desktop, laptop, or gaming system.
-In addition, SAGU provides complete wireless coverage for the campus.
+In addition, Nelson University provides complete wireless coverage for the campus.
 If you have any problems connecting, please see your RA or Dorm Pastor for instructions, or contact the Information Technology office at 972-825-4751.

 Washers and dryers are provided as part of the amenities package in each residence hall.
 Vending Machines are located in residence halls as well as most buildings on campus.
 Founder’s Bookstore, the Student Center, the Grill, the Lion’s Den Game Room, Weight Rooms and gyms are available for student use.